The PRESS ON Fund

 - Patrick Crawford passed away on his 9thbirthday, January 9, 2012.

-- After one relapse, Hallie Chance is now three years off treatment.
+- After one relapse, Hallie Chance is now four years off treatment.
 She and is a joyful and engaging 2nd grader!

-- After relapsing three times and receiving a record four bone marrow transplants, Brennan Simkins has been in remission for five years.
-He is now a junior in high school!
+- After relapsing three times and receiving a record four bone marrow transplants, Brennan Simkins has been in remission for six years.
+He is now a senior in high school!

 Cancer continues to be the number one disease killer of American children, more than asthma, diabetes, cystic fibrosis, and pediatric AIDS combined.
 The adidas Golf Invitational is proud to support PRESS ON.
 Your added support and donations can truly contribute to the lives of children who simply want to live their lives, grow up cancer-free, and have a chance to experience all that life has to offer!

 For more information and to donate to PRESS ON, visit their website at http://pressonfund.org